nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 3. Run the `coNtactUs.jar` file.
 If you are unsure of how to do so, you may refer to [how to run a jar file]().

 4. You should now see a window similar to the one shown below.
+There will be a reminder pop-up window upon launching the application.
+The [reminder window](#reminder) will be further discussed later.

   <div markdown="span" class="alert alert-primary"> :bulb: Note how sample data is already loaded into the application
 for your reference. </div>